 Best for: Multi-location groups where imaging workflow integration is a top priority.

 TMR Take: Sensei Cloud is the sleeper pick for groups that acquired practices with mixed imaging systems.
 Carestream imaging DNA gives them an edge in unifying clinical workflows.
-The weakness is market share -- they do not have Denticon track record at 100+ location scale.
+They are still building their track record at 100+ location scale, but the imaging integration is genuinely differentiated.

-4. Dentrix Enterprise (Henry Schein One) -- The Legacy Giant
+4. Dentrix Enterprise (Henry Schein One) -- The Established Leader

-Why it persists: Henry Schein holds a dominant position in dental software.
+Why it leads: Henry Schein holds a dominant position in dental software.
 Dentrix Enterprise is their multi-location play, offering real-time KPIs with customizable widgets for patient flow, revenue, and appointment status across sites.

 Key capabilities: